markberz/SPACE/README.md

 **SPACE** is a smart web-based scheduling platform powered by **Umaru**, your personal AI assistant.

 You can:
-- 📝 **Manually add events** with title, date, time, and location
+- **Manually add events** with title, date, time, and location
-- 💬 **Chat with Umaru** to create and organize events automatically
+- **Chat with Umaru** to create and organize events automatically
-- ⏰ **Set reminders** for upcoming events
+- **Set reminders** for upcoming events
-- 🔍 **Search events or locations** through chat for quick planning
+- **Search events or locations** through chat for quick planning

 Whether you prefer full control or AI assistance, **SPACE** keeps your calendar organized, flexible, and stress-free.

 ---

 ## 🧠 About SPACE
-**SPACE (Smart Personal AI for Calendar & Events)** is designed to make web-based scheduling easy and intuitive.
-Instead of managing everything manually, users can interact with **Umaru**, the AI chat bubble, to quickly turn natural-language inputs into structured events with optional reminders.
+**SPACE (Smart Personal AI for Calendar & Events)** is designed to make scheduling easy and intuitive on the web.

-SPACE balances **manual control** and **AI assistance**, giving users flexibility while still benefiting from smart scheduling.
+Users interact with **Umaru**, the AI chat bubble, to convert natural language into structured events.
+SPACE is not fully automated—it enhances user control by assisting with event creation, event search, and location selection.

 ---

 ## 💬 How It Works
 1. User types a message in the **Umaru chat bubble**
-   *(e.g., "Team meeting tomorrow at 3 PM in Manila with a 30-minute reminder")*
+   *(e.g., "School meeting tomorrow at 3PM near Catbalogan")*

-2. **Umaru AI analyzes the input**
+2. **Umaru AI processes the input**

-3. Extracts key details:
+3. Extracts:
-   - 📌 **Title**
+   - 📌 Title
-   - 📅 **Date**
+   - 📅 Date
-   - ⏰ **Time**
+   - ⏰ Time
-   - 📍 **Location**
+   - 📍 Location (via OpenStreetMap / OpenStreetBrowser)
-   - ⏳ **Reminder** (optional)
+   - ⏳ Reminder (optional)

-4. ✅ **Umaru creates the event** in SPACE, including the reminder
+4. ✅ **Umaru creates the event or searches for events/locations**

-5. Users can also **manually create or edit events** and reminders at any time
+5. Events can also be edited or created manually

 ---

 ## ✨ Features

-- 🌐 **Web-Based Platform** — Accessible through any modern browser
+- 🌐 **Web-Based Platform**
+  Accessible via any modern browser

-- 💬 **Umaru Chat Bubble** — Natural language input for fast event creation
+- 💬 **Umaru Chat Bubble**
+  Natural language input for fast event creation and searching

-- 🧠 **AI Event Processing** — Umaru interprets messages and creates structured events with reminders
+- 🧠 **AI Event Processing**
+  Converts chat into structured events with optional reminders

-- ✍️ **Manual Event Management** — Full control to add, edit, or delete events and reminders
+- ✍️ **Manual Event Control**
+  Full control to create, edit, and manage events

-- 🔍 **Event & Location Search** — Quickly find existing events or locations through chat
+- 🔍 **Event Search**
+  Quickly find existing events

+- 🗺️ **Location Search (Free)**
+  Search and select approximate locations using OpenStreetMap / OpenStreetBrowser

-- ⏰ **Reminders & Notifications** — Get notified for upcoming events based on your preferred timing
+- ⏰ **Reminders & Notifications**
-- ⚡ **Flexible Scheduling** — Combine manual planning and AI assistance
+  Never miss important events

 ---

+## 🛠️ Tech Stack

+- 🎨 **Frontend:** HTML, CSS, JavaScript
+- ⚙️ **Backend:** Node.js
+- 🧠 **AI Processing:** Umaru (via OpenRouter API)
+- 🗺️ **Maps:** OpenStreetMap / OpenStreetBrowser

+---

 ## 🎯 Purpose
-SPACE is built to make scheduling **fast, intuitive, and reliable**.
+SPACE makes scheduling **simple, flexible, and intelligent** by combining:
-By combining **user control** with **AI-powered assistance**, it ensures your calendar stays organized, events aren’t missed, and reminders keep you on track.
+- Manual event management
+- AI-powered chat input for event creation & search
+- Free, web-based map integration

 ---

 ## 🔮 Future Plans
-- 🔔 Customizable reminder settings
+- 🔔 Advanced notification system
-- 🌍 Location-based suggestions
+- 🌍 More accurate map integration (e.g., Google Maps)
-- 🤖 Enhanced AI understanding for complex inputs
+- 🤖 Smarter AI understanding
-- 🔗 Integration with other web services
+- 🔗 API integrations (calendar sync, etc.)

 ---